CycloneDX/cdxgen/contrib/xBOMEval/results/cdx1/results-0805/README.md

 ### Category: Spec

 **Model:** `cdx1-mlx-8bit`
-**Total Marks:** 114.5 / 352
+**Total Marks:** 294 / 352
-**Percentage:** 32.53%
+**Percentage:** 83.52%

 ---

 ### Questions Scoring 0

-1.  **Question:** What information does a Vulnerability Exploitability eXchange (VEX) provide?
+1.  **Question:** What information does a Vulnerability Exploitability eXchange (VEX) provide? - correct
 2.  **Question:** What details are necessary when creating a custom lifecycle phase definition?
 3.  **Question:** What fields are available for detailing commercial licenses in CycloneDX?
-4.  **Question:** What role does CycloneDX play in cybersecurity tools for national security?
+4.  **Question:** What role does CycloneDX play in cybersecurity tools for national security? - correct
 5.  **Question:** Can you provide an example of a commonly used XML extension?
 6.  **Question:** Does CycloneDX offer a way to represent digital and analog signatures?
-7.  **Question:** How are first-party from third-party components in CycloneDX differentiated?
+7.  **Question:** How are first-party from third-party components in CycloneDX differentiated? - unanswered in sample
 8.  **Question:** What range of values does the 'confidence' metric use?
 9.  **Question:** Where should cryptographic assets be documented?
-10. **Question:** Can you give an example of a custom lifecycle phase?
+10. **Question:** Can you give an example of a custom lifecycle phase? - correct
-11. **Question:** How do SDLC and SAM use cases differ in their approach to licensing?
+11. **Question:** How do SDLC and SAM use cases differ in their approach to licensing? - correct
 12. **Question:** What should be included when creating a definition for a custom lifecycle phase?
 13. **Question:** What specific fields exist for detailing commercial license information in CycloneDX?
-14. **Question:** What is a common example of an XML extension in use?
+14. **Question:** What is a common example of an XML extension in use? - correct
-15. **Question:** How are details of licenses and copyrights represented in CycloneDX?
+15. **Question:** How are details of licenses and copyrights represented in CycloneDX? - 0.5
 16. **Question:** Does CycloneDX allow for the representation of digital and analog signatures?
-17. **Question:** What are the official schema locations for CycloneDX BOMs in JSON, XML, and Protobuf?
+17. **Question:** What are the official schema locations for CycloneDX BOMs in JSON, XML, and Protobuf? - correct
 18. **Question:** What numerical range is used for the 'confidence' measure?
-19. **Question:** Where should cryptographic assets be documented within CycloneDX?
+19. **Question:** Where should cryptographic assets be documented within CycloneDX? - correct
-20. **Question:** Can you provide an example of a custom lifecycle phase definition?
+20. **Question:** Can you provide an example of a custom lifecycle phase definition? - correct
 21. **Question:** What was the specific purpose for which CBOM was designed by CycloneDX?
 22. **Question:** What was the intended use for CBOM according to CycloneDX?
 23. **Question:** For what reason was CBOM created by CycloneDX?